Records

 • Records are like tuples, an and-data combiner (this-and-this-and-this), but with label names added for readability

-• Yes it is only about readability but it can make a big difference in code quality
+• Yes it is mainly about readability but it can make a big difference in code quality

-• Record types must be declared just like OCaml variants.
+• Record types must be declared with type just like OCaml variants

-• Again the fields are immutable by default (but there is a way to make them mutable ..)
+• Record fields are immutable by default, but there is a way to make them mutable (below)

 Example: a simple record type to represent rational numbers